irfansyafi/animaldetection/README.md

 # animaldetection
-Practicing my knowledge on training data for object detection
+Practicing my knowledge on training data for object recognition